 "I think the more you hear of all kinds of different music, it will have an impact on how you play - even in a more traditional setting.
 Just different ways of feeling music, the more experiences you get from other influences the better."

 The Minnesota Orchestra announced last fall that they will tour South Korea and Vietnam starting June 21, 2020, for nearly two weeks, continuing a legacy of musical diplomacy, and mounting one of the signature events of Osmo Vänskä's final three years as the Orchestra's music director.
 With other local and inclusive programs like Music and Mindfulness, the new "Hall Pass", sensory-friendly concerts and more, the Minnesota Orchestra is well on its way to a high note this 2020!
-Listen using the play button below or stream Episode 17 for free on Google Play and in the iTunes store.
+Listen using the play button below or stream Episode 17 for free on Google Podcasts or Apple Podcasts.

 Co-Host, Heather Brown